TakanariShimbo/quickchart-mcp-server/docs/README.md

 **File Management:**

-- Files are saved to your Desktop by default
+- Files are saved to your Desktop by default (configurable)
+- Custom output directory via environment variable
 - Custom paths supported for organization
 - Automatic directory creation when needed